Updated February, 2023

 Ownership is by far the most popular method of acquiring long-term control of farm machinery services.
 By owning a machine, you control its use and the quality of its performance.
 You provide the labor to operate it, and you assume responsibility for repairs and maintenance, liquidation, and obsolescence.

 Consider owning used machinery when your expected usage is below average, or investment capital is limited.
-The purchase cost of a used machine will be lower so annual ownership costs also will be lower.
+The purchase cost of a used machine will be lower so annual ownership costs (interest and depreciation) also will be lower.

-However, repair and maintenance costs normally increase as machines get older and accumulate more hours of use.
-Thus, repair and maintenance costs will probably be more than those of a new machine, and the probability of breakdown will be higher.
-If you misjudge the mechanical condition of the machine, repair costs may be higher than you anticipated.
-If you pay too high of a price for the machine, ownership costs may be higher than you expected.
+However, repair and maintenance costs normally increase as machines get older and accumulate more hours of use, and the probability of a breakdown will be higher.
+If you misjudge the mechanical condition of the machine, repair costs may be higher than you anticipated, and the machine may not be under warranty.
 The total cost of owning a used machine may be just as high, or higher, than the total cost of owning a new machine.

 Therefore, the key to successful used machinery ownership is to balance the higher repair and maintenance costs against lower ownership costs.

 Exchanging work with a neighbor is another convenient way to acquire the use of farm machinery.
-Two or more farmers working together to share their labor and use of equipment can reduce their individual investments in machinery and still have access to a complete system.
-Exchanging work may be particularly attractive to young farmers starting their operations with an older neighbor, when one needs machinery and the other needs labor.
+Two or more operators working together to share their labor and use of equipment can reduce their individual investments in machinery and still allow them to have access to a complete system.
+Exchanging work may be particularly attractive to young farmers starting their operations with an older neighbor, when one needs machinery and the other needs extra labor.

-However, it requires some organization if it is done very frequently, and the parties involved must be compatible.
-Whose farm will come first?
+However, exchanging work requires some organization if it is done very frequently, and the parties involved must be compatible.
+Whose acres will come first?
 Who will operate the machine?
 Who will pay repair costs when the machine breaks down and someone other than the owner is using it?
 How many hours of labor are equivalent to an hour of machine time?

 Exchanging labor for use of a complete line of machinery probably requires 5 to 10 acres of field labor to match the value of each acre of machinery use.
 Many family agreements are based on fewer acres than this, however.

-Custom hiring is a popular method of gaining short-term control of farm machinery, particularly for harvesting and for applying fertilizer and pesticides.
-Custom services may be available from a neighbor, a local dealer, or a business specializing in custom farming that performs all types of field operations.
+Custom hiring is a popular method of gaining short-term machinery capacity, particularly for harvesting and for applying fertilizer and pesticides.
+Custom services may be available from a neighbor, a local input dealer, or a business specializing in custom farming that performs all types of field operations.
+The custom operator and the person hiring the work done must agree on an acceptable rate.

 See Information File Iowa Farm Custom Rate Survey for information on custom rates.